 The Synodal Path

-Regional Director of the Columbans in Ireland, Fr Raymond Husband, writes about the significance of this journey for the Church.
+Regional Director of the Columbans in Ireland, Fr Raymond Husband, writes about the significance of synodality for the Church.

 According to the Venezuelan theologian Rafael Luciani, “Synodality is an invitation to foster processes of conversion as we listen to one another and larger society while reading the signs of the times together.”